 - 1 tsp flax seeds

 - Mix oats, flax seeds, zucchini, cocoa powder and cinnamon in a glass bowl.
-Pour in the almond milk and stir until well-combined.
+Pour in the soy milk and water, then stir until well-combined.

 - Divide the mixture between two glass jars and place in the fridge for at least 4 hours, preferably overnight.
 Use regular bowls if you don’t have jars – just make sure they are covered.